2025–26 Sporting CP season

-The 2025–26 season is the 133rd season in the history of Sporting CP, and the club's 92nd consecutive season in the top flight of Portuguese football.
-In addition to the domestic league, the club is participating in this season's editions of the Taça de Portugal, the Taça da Liga, the Supertaça Cândido de Oliveira, and the UEFA Champions League.
+The 2025–26 season was the 133rd season in the history of Sporting CP, and the club's 92nd consecutive season in the top flight of Portuguese football.
+In addition to the domestic league, the club participated in this season's editions of the Taça de Portugal, the Taça da Liga, the Supertaça Cândido de Oliveira, and the UEFA Champions League.